Birth Injury Lawyer

 Many times, the child’s clavicle or collarbone may be broken during childbirth.
 This normally happens during a breech delivery, when the baby’s feet are positioned to come out first instead of the head.
 The shoulders may get stuck and the bones may break as the child is removed from the womb.
 The healing time for fractures is only a couple of weeks since the new bone begins to form quickly after birth.
 However, the fractures can be painful for your child and they will need to limit their movement until the bones heal.

 Many times, birth injuries are caused because of complications during the labor and delivery process.
 One of the major causes of birth injuries is oxygen deprivation.
 The umbilical cord can become twisted or knotted through the baby’s movements in the womb.
 The cord can also become compressed during birth.
 When there is a problem with the umbilical cord, the baby may not receive enough oxygen.
 Normally, umbilical cord issues can be found during pregnancy or on an ultrasound.

-Other common causes for a birth injury include:
+Other common causes of a birth injury include:

-- Delaying an order or failing to perform for a Cesarian section
+- Delaying an order or failing to perform a Cesarian section

 - Failing to monitor the vitals of both the mother and the baby during labor and delivery